 Barbie Exhibition on from March 10 – September 18, 2016

 From the moment Barbie was introduced to the world, a fashion icon was born.
 Since her debut in 1959, Barbie has served as a model and muse to the most world renowned names in fashion and the arts.
 She provides the ultimate canvas for their imaginations, to identify and play out their dreams.
-Today, she continues to be at the center of pop culture, reflecting the times and inspiring conversation.
+Today, she continues to be at the centre of pop culture, reflecting the times and inspiring conversation.

 In 2016, Barbie is being honoured by museums around the world including the Musee des Arts décoratifs in Paris, paying tribute to this iconic doll whose story has made an indelible mark on the socio-cultural history of toys in the 20th and 21st Centuries.
 Drawing on Mattel archives which include over 700 dolls and work by contemporary artists and designers, the exhibition highlights the historical heritage of Barbie for both adults and children.
 More than just a toy, Barbie has mirrored a culture and its evolution.